jmpnz/flat_graphs/README.md

 `NodeRef` which wraps a `usize` for pointers.

-The implementation is inspired by a similar model for ASTs[^1] graphs are pervasive in compilers and program analysis (lifting assembly to an IL graph for example).
+The implementation is inspired by a similar model for ASTs[^1] graphs are pervasive in compilers and program analysis (lifting assembly to a graph based IL for example).
 This model allows building graphs without much gymnastics around the borrow checker.
 To learn more about how graphs play a role in compiler there's a nice set of notes in [^2]